VladimirCao/final_project/README.md

 ## BRIEF OVERVIEW

 This project evaluates how different degree of covid government responses may affect local happiness levels.
 We use data from [Oxford COVID-19 Government
 Response Tracker (OXCGRT)](https://www.bsg.ox.ac.uk/research/research-projects/covid-19-government-response-tracker) and [World Happiness Report](https://worldhappiness.report/) to employ unsupervised predict model and unsupervised cluster analysis, to evaluate the between group differences in clusters and their possible reasons.
 Readers can use code in the final_project.Rmd to reproduce all our findings and charts.
-You can find our project analysis on the [project website](https://vladimircao.github.io/final_project/).
+You can find full analysis on the [*project website*](https://vladimircao.github.io/final_project/).

 ## PROJECT KEY FINDINGS